DCC-EX/EX-T3-WiFi/docs/menu.md

  * **Join Tracks** - Join the **Main** and **Prog** tracks.

 ## Settings
-  * **T3 Web Server** - Starts the throttles local WiFi, Web Server and displays the throttle connection details.\
+  * **T3 WiFi** - Starts the throttles local WiFi, Web Server and displays the throttle connection details.\
   *To manage the configs for locos you need to be on this screen.*
   * **Settings** - Manage the actions for swipe gestures and the screen orientation.